textpattern/textpattern.github.io/administration/security.md

 If you ever suspect there's a security problem in Textpattern, **do not publish any sensitive information about it**.
 [Report the security incident to core developers](https://textpattern.com/security) immediately and give them a chance to respond to the issue.

 [^1]: **Tip:** Subscribe to all the plugin author support threads for the plugins you use so you're informed when new versions are released.
-This is subject to the plugin authors making announcements in those threads, of course, so not an guarantee you will be notified, but better than nothing.
+This is subject to the plugin authors making announcements in those threads, of course, so not a guarantee you will be notified, but better than nothing.

 [^2]: **Tip:** Odds are generally better that hosted third-party services like Disqus, Twitter, Google Maps, and so on are safer to integrate than dubious scripts you might find on the internet.